-The goal of the program is to increase retention and graduation rates of students enrolled at the Jackson County Campus.
-The Student Support Service is funded through the Department of Education.
-Further information may be obtained at the Special Services Office on the Jackson County Campus.
+The goal of the program is to increase retention and graduation rates of 250 selected at-risk stuents on the Jackson County Campus.
+The Student Support Services is funded through the Department of Education.
+Further information may be obtained at the Student Support Services office on the Jackson county Campus.